Google launches Be Internet Awesome kits and $1,000 grants to help parents teach kids about internet safety

 Grants

 Tying in with the kits, Google and the National PTA have teamed up to award grants of $1,000 to PTAs in each state, which can be used to set up “Be Internet Awesome” workshops.
 There will be 200 workshop grants doled out in total, and successful applicants will receive one of the kits as part of the award.
-It’s not entirely clear whether the kits are available separate to the grant applications or not, but we’ve reached out to Google for clarification on this.
+The kits won’t be made available as a standalone product, but Google told VentureBeat that it would being working with other local school-parent organizations to distribute the free kits for hosting family workshops at their school, while it is also looking into partnering with other non-profit bodies to host family workshops.

-Later this year, Google said that it will also make the content of the kit (e.g. the presentation and related materials) available for anyone to access online.
+Later this year, Google said that it will also make the content of the kit (e.g., the presentation and related materials) available for anyone to access online.

-Additionally, Google said that it’s launching a “classroom rewards” program through the non-profit matchmaker platform DonorsChoose.org, which help teachers fund specific initiatives by finding sponsors.
+Additionally, Google said that it’s launching a “classroom rewards” program through the nonprofit matchmaker platform DonorsChoose.org, which helps teachers fund specific initiatives by finding sponsors.
 Upon completing a program, K-6 teachers can claim $100 in credit and put it toward their specific project.
 Google said that it’s making $1 million worth of awards available in total.

 These latest initiatives are timed to coincide with National Cybersecurity Awareness and National Bullying Prevention Month, which are both in October.
 Indeed, earlier this month Facebook introduced a handful of new anti-bullying features on its platform, while a couple of days ago Instagram revealed it would now use AI to detect bullying in photos and captions.